mlelarge/ens-ml4sd/docs/4_optimization.md

 ---
 layout: page
-title: "From Supervised Learning to Optimization"
+title: "Session 4: From Supervised Learning to Optimization"
 ---

 ## Setting